torbbang/vrnetlab/cisco/c8000v/README.md

 This is the vrnetlab docker image for Cisco Catalyst 8000V Edge Software, or 'c8000v' for short.

-The Catalyst 8000v platform is a successor to the CSR 1000v.
-As such, this platform directory 'c8000v' started off as a copy of the 'csr' directory.
-With time we imagine the two platforms will diverge.
-One such change is already planned to support using the Catalyst 8000v in one of the two modes:
+The Catalyst 8000v platform is a successor to the CSR 1000v and supports two operating modes:

-- regular,
+- **Autonomous mode** - Standard IOS-XE routing platform
-- SD-WAN Controller mode (managed by Viptela).
+- **Controller mode** - SD-WAN managed mode (Viptela)

-Right now the SD-WAN flavor is still split off because to enable the Controller mode you have to effectively boot the router into a completely different mode.
-In the near future these modifications will be merged back into the 'c8000v' platform that will produce both the regular and sd-wan images.
+The build process automatically produces both variants from a single qcow2 image.

 On installation of Catalyst 8000v the user is presented with the choice of output, which can be over serial console, a video console or through automatic